nicolasfara/presentation-2024-acsos-multi-tier-field-based-applications/presentation-2024-acsos-multi-tier-field-based-applications.typ

   2. available *infrastructure* is not exploited to its full potential (performance vs cost)

-  Previous work #fcite("FARABEGOLI2024") tried to partition the AC execution model, but do not consider the the *modularity* at the macro-program level.
+  Previous work #fcite("FARABEGOLI2024") tried to partition the AC execution model, but do not consider the *modularity* at the macro-program level.
 ]

 #slide(title: "Different Service Requirements")[